Evopod: 1kW Evopod sea testing, Portaferry, Northern Ireland

 In 2008 a 1/10 scale Evopod device was installed and tested in the tidal flow through Strangford Narrows near Portaferry, Northern Ireland.
 Over a period of two years the device collected data but was not connected to the grid under the Supergen Marine Energy Research Programme in collaboration with Queen's University Belfast, amongst others.
 In 2011 the device was upgraded to include a power export solution which feeds Evopod's generated power onshore to the Queen's University Marine Laboratory.
 The power is currently fed into the mains circuit of the Marine Laboratory, with plans to be fully grid connected in the near future.

 35kW Evopod sea testing, Sanda Sound, Scotland

-In 2010 Oceanflow Energy were awarded a Scottish WATERS grant to "Build and deploy the ‘Evopod’, a 35 kilowatt floating grid connected tidal energy turbine at Sanda Sound in South Kintyre".
+In 2010 Oceanflow Energy were awarded a Scottish WATERS grant to "Build and deploy the ‘Evopod’, a 35 kilowatt floating grid connected tidal energy turbine at Sanda Sound in South Kintyre", between Sanda Island and the Kintyre Peninsula.

+By 2013, they had collaborated with Siemens to develop the E35 turbine, with a 4.5 m diameter rotor.
+The device was tested for over a year from 7 August 2014 until 7 September 2015, before being removed for maintenance.
+The aim was then to redeploy the turbine and connect it via a subsea transformer and cable to Southend.

+In March 2017, the company announced they were ceasing testing at Sanda Sound.

+1kW Evopod sea testing, Faro Channel, Ria Formosa, Portugal

+In 2017, the 1kW E1 Evopod was tested in the Faro-Olhão Inlet of the Ria Formosa, in southern Portugal as part of the SCORE project (Sustainability of using Ria Formosa Currents On Renewable Energy production).
+The device was installed on 8 June, and was tested until November 2017.